-Re-Use and Compensation
+Re-U se and Compensation

+(a) It is i intended that this CUTV course shall be rebroadcast

-[] not at t all [] sumn ner session The copyright holder shall be the instructor of record YES/NO [] fall se ession The copyright holder shall be the instructor of record YES/NO [] r session The copyright holder shall be the instructor of record YES/NO over years The copyright holder shall be the instructor of record YES/NO The o creator s hall have the right of first refusal to be assigned the instructor of record YES/NO (c) oadcast.
-Comp pensation 1 (i) When the copyright holder is also the instructor of record, there will be a workload credit consistent with in-class courses plus a payment of 33% of the appropriate additional compensation specified in Article 42.1. (ii) Financial compensation to the copyright holder who is not the instructor r of record (22) shall be a payment of 33% of the appropriate additional compensation spe Article 42.1. (iii) Variation of this standard shall be by mutual agreement.
-(Information on workload credit shall be transmitted to CUASA.)
-Compensation: Workload Credit: Other:
+[] [] [] The c fall so winte times t all ner session The copyright holder shall be the instructor of record ession The copyright holder shall be the instructor of record er session The copyright holder shall be the instructor of record over years The copyright holder shall be the instructor of record shall have the right of first refusal to be assigned the instructor of record YES/NO YES/NO YES/NO YES/NO YES/NO

+Гhe cop adcast. by right holder retains the right to make revisions and edit the course prior to

+(c) Comp Compensation

+(i) workload credit consistent with in-class courses plus a payment of 33% of the appropriate additional compensation specified in Article 42.1. ii) Financial compensation to the copyright holder who is not the instructor of red shall be a payment of 33% of the appropriate additional compensation specified Article 42.1.

+(ii)

+(iii)

+Compensation:

+Workload Credit:

+Other:

-7. Re-use Outside Unive ersity
+7. Re-use Outside University